Miss Missouri Teen USA

 Missouri is in the top 10 most successful states at Miss Teen USA in terms of number and value of placements.
-Six Missouri teens have gone on to compete at Miss USA, although only four as Miss Missouri USA.
+Ten Missouri teens have gone on to compete at Miss USA, although only eight as Miss Missouri USA.
 The other two represented Kansas, another Vanbros state.

-Two notable Miss Missouri Teen USAs (who both later won the title Miss Missouri USA) are Larissa Meek and Melana Scantlin, who appeared on the reality TV show Average Joe.
+Two notable Miss Missouri Teen USAs (who first both later won the title Miss Missouri USA) are Larissa Meek and Melana Scantlin, who appeared on the reality TV show Average Joe, another one is Brenda Smith-Lezama who represent Panama in Miss Universe 2021.

-Shae Smith of Bolivar was crowned Miss Missouri Teen USA 2022 on May 1, 2022 at The Mansion Theater for the Performing Arts in Branson, Missouri.
-She will represent Missouri for the title of Miss Teen USA 2022 in the fall of 2022.
+Mailyn Marsh of Ozark was crowned Miss Missouri Teen USA 2025 on May 11, 2025 at The Mansion Theater for the Performing Arts in Branson, Missouri.
+She represented Missouri for the title of Miss Teen USA 2025, and subsequently won the title.